smwindecker/mixchar_manuscript/README.md

 ## Running the code

 All analyses were done in `R`, and the paper is written in LaTeX.
 All code needed to reproduce the submitted products is included in this repository.
 To reproduce this paper, run the code contained in the `analysis.R` file.
-Figures will be output to a directory called `figs` and the paper and supplementary materials to the directory `ms`.
+The paper and supplementary materials will be created in the directory `ms`.

 If you are reproducing these results on your own machine, first download the code and then install the required packages, listed under `Depends` in the `DESCRIPTION` file.
 This can be achieved by opening the Rstudio project and running: